JamesIves/perforce-commit-discord-bot/README.md

 2. Save the webhook URL as an environment variable called `DISCORD_WEBHOOK_URL`.
 3. The service requires access to the `p4 changes` command in the terminal, your bot should be installed somewhere where it can automatically perform this command.
 Once suitable access has been provided you'll need to run `$ pip install -r requirements.txt` followed by `$ python app.py` to initialize the service.
 4. Optionally you should create a CRON script or something similar that restarts the `app.py` file on server reboot in order to keep the bot alive through restarts.

+---

+Unit tests can be run using the `$ python tests.py` command.

 ## Getting Started :airplane: